hcoles/pitest/README.md

 * Maven 2 compatibility restored
 * Much faster line coverage calculation
-* Fix for issue 78 - Error when PowerMockito test stores mock as member
+* Fix for #78 - Error when PowerMockito test stores mock as member

 This release also changes a number of internal implementation details, some of which may be of interest/importance to those maintaining tools that integrate with PIT.